By Sem. Maximilian B. Estayo

 It is impossible for anyone of us in these times of social media dominance to never have heard of those snappy repartees called hugot lines.
 Externally, these spontaneous expressions common among young people of today may appear as spur-of-the-moment deadpan reactions.

-However, on closer scrutiny, they reveal a person's inner feelings, on what is going deep inside his being.
 In our class of seminarians in theology, our professor after an exhausting discussion on a difficult topic would announce a furlough and say, "Let's have a break!"
 Instantly, one or two students would holler from behind, "Aray, ang sakit!"
 (Ouch that hurts!), bewildering the clueless teacher.
 Until some of the students, after having a good laugh, would explain the expression, with emphasis on the word "break," as imitating a response to a friend's – or perhaps, in the distant past, to a girlfriend's – declaration of a break-up from a relationship.
 This is hugot at work.

 Whoever coined the word hugot to describe these short and humor-inducing but thought-eliciting one-liners can be commended for his exactness.
 In the English language, there seems to be no direct equivalent of the word.
 But when we hear of it, we think of something that is being drawn out from one's innermost sentiments, like a precious metal being extracted from the deepest recesses of the earth.
-If this is the language of today's generation, it pays to hear what they say.
-It cannot be just empty articulations "for from the fullness of the heart, the mouth speaks" (Lk.
-6:45).

 The Catholic Church has been known to have a preferential option for the youth - much as it does for the poor.
 Enshrined in the Decrees of the Second Plenary Council of the Philippines is the commitment that the “youth ministry should be assured of the fullest attention and highest priority in every way by all in the Church."
-Certainly, the measures to attain this vision were never lacking.

 In 1986, the Catholic Bishops Conference of the Philippines approved the creation of the Episcopal Commission on the Youth to address youth ministry concerns.
 This effort recognizes the distinctive needs and aspirations of the youth as requiring an appropriate response from the Mother Church.
 Hence, in this way, young people are incorporated into the functions of the Church, while they receive formation in the faith and shielded from the dangers that confront them in this modern age.